 How do you explain Jimmy Carter getting a Nobel Peace Prize?

-Jimmy Carter is single-handedly responsible for the nation of Iran, the Islamic Republic of Iran being the state sponsor of worldwide territory.
+Jimmy Carter is single-handedly responsible for the nation of Iran, the Islamic Republic of Iran, being the state sponsor of worldwide territory.

-Jimmy Carter gets a Nobel Peace.
+Jimmy Carter gets a Nobel Peace Prize.

 How do you explain Yasser Arafat getting the Nobel Peace Prize?

-Uh it has nothing to do with peace.
+It has nothing to do with peace.

 I should be the recipient of the Nobel Peace Prize.

-I have done more for liberty, individual freedom, and the promotion of that, which is what leads to peace than anybody in this year's roster of candidates.
+I have done more for liberty, individual freedom, and the promotion of that, which is what leads to peace, than anybody in this year's roster of candidates.

 I should be the recipient.